Greensville County Drug Lawyer

 A Greensville County drug lawyer may be able to help you develop a strategy for approaching any legal charges and help you figure out if any defenses are available to you.

 Distributing controlled substances or fake drugs is illegal.
-The government also does not allow possession with intention to distribute or manufacture drugs.
+As an attorney in Greensville County could further explain, the government also does not allow possession with intent to distribute or manufacture substances.
 The government divides drugs into different categories.
 The most prohibited drugs are Schedule I, which includes heroin and meth.
 Schedule II drugs include opioids and morphine.

 Intention to sell a Schedule III drug is a Class 5 felony and intention to sell a Schedule IV drug is a Class 6 felony (Code of Virginia Section 18.2-248).
-An individual facing these penalties should contact a drug lawyer in Greensville County as soon as possible.
+An individual facing drug penalties should contact a lawyer in Greensville County as soon as possible.

 Distribution of Marijuana